 In this counseling answer:

-•It is highly imperative that you develop some mechanism to cope with your own feelings so that you do not re-direct them towards your children.
+•It is highly imperative that you develop some mechanism.
+So you can cope with your own feelings and do not redirect them towards your children.

 •If you sense yourself getting upset or frustrated by something your children have done, try your best to delay giving a full response.

-•Try your best to talk through each situation with them and this will also help you from snapping at them and closing off the communication.
+•Try your best to talk through each situation with them.
+This will also help you from snapping at them and closing off the communication.

 •Try not to become overly fixated on correcting their behavior or teaching them a lesson right then and there.